olliescheers/Cookies/README.txt

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with the BT cookie solution.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <http://www.gnu.org/licenses/>.]

-    Copyright BT plc 2012]

 and that the categorisation of cookies follows the ICC UK guidelines, and the implementation is complete (i.e. all concepts described below are incorporated), if you are unsure if your